 Julianne Chapple’s trio Self Portrait is a complex and subtle study of identity and female self-image, drawing on depictions of women in art and the relationship with the spectator.
-Created in residency at EDAM, Self Portrait premiered at the Edam Dance Series in December 2016.
+Created in residency at Edam Dance in Vancouver, Self Portrait premiered at the Edam Dance Series in December 2016.

 Photos by Chris Randle and Andi Mcleish